India national cricket team: Captains

-In September 2007, Mahendra Singh Dhoni was named as the new captain of the ODI and T20I teams, after Dravid stepped down from the post.
-Soon after taking up the captaincy, Dhoni led the team to the inaugural World Twenty20 title.
+In September 2007, MS Dhoni was named as the new captain of the men's ODI and T20I teams, after Dravid stepped down from the post.
+Soon after taking up the captaincy, Dhoni led the team to the inaugural T20 World Cup title.
 Anil Kumble was appointed Test captain in November 2007, but retired from international cricket in November 2008 after captaining in 14 Tests.
-Dhoni succeeded him as the Test captain, making him the captain in all formats.
-Under the captaincy of Dhoni, the Indian team held the number one position in the Test rankings for 21 months (from November 2009 to August 2011), and set a national record for most back-to-back ODI wins (nine straight wins).
+Dhoni succeeded him as the men's Test captain, making him the captain in all formats.
+Under the captaincy of Dhoni, the Indian men's cricket team held the number one position in the ICC Men's Test Team Rankings for 21 months (from November 2009 to August 2011), and set a national record for most back-to-back ODI wins (nine straight wins).
 Dhoni also led the team to victory in 2011 Cricket World Cup and 2013 ICC Champions Trophy.
-Thus, Dhoni became the first captain in history to win all three major ICC trophies, namely- ICC Cricket World Cup in 2011, ICC World Twenty20 in 2007 and ICC Champions Trophy in 2013.
+Thus, Dhoni became the first captain in history to win all three major ICC trophies.
+Dhoni also took the team to the final of the 2014 T20 World Cup.
 However, the team performed poorly in away Tests from 2011 to 2014 and Dhoni retired from Test cricket in December 2014, with Virat Kohli being named as the new Test captain.
 Dhoni resigned as captain of the ODI and T20I teams in January 2017 and Kohli succeeded him at the position.

 Under Kohli's captaincy, India was unbeaten in 19 Test matches, starting from a 3–0 series win over New Zealand and ending with a 2–1 series win over Australia.
-India also had an unbeaten streak of winning 9 consecutive Test series, starting with a 2–1 series win over Sri Lanka and ending with a 1–0 series win over Sri Lanka.
-India also became only the third team after Australia and South Africa to have won their most recent Test series simultaneously against all the other Test playing nations.
-As per winning percentage in Test matches, Kohli was India's second most successful Test captain, behind Ajinkya Rahane, having won more than 58% of Test matches (at least 2 games).
+India also had an unbeaten streak of winning nine consecutive Test series, starting with a 3–0 series win over Sri Lanka in Sri Lanka and ending with a 1–0 series win over Sri Lanka at home.
+India also became only the third team after Australia and South Africa to have won their most recent Test series simultaneously against all the other Test-playing nations.
+As per winning percentage in Test matches, Kohli was India's second most successful Test captain, behind Ajinkya Rahane, having won more than 58% of Test matches (at least two games).
+He took India to the 2017 Champions Trophy and 2021 World Test Championship finals.